gispos/AvsPThumb/README.md

 So '|' is a separator for multiple commands
 For multiple commands, the name for the menu must appear in the beginning (The Name | then the functions)

-And '-' without quotes is a separator in the AvsP Thumb menu
+And '-' without quotes is a separator in the AvsPThumb menu

 Commands can be deactivated with '#'
 #Copy image to clipboard=2